iceexplorer/debian_ubuntu_simplify/README.md

 If you think you know what you are doing, just read the code and then decide.

 # How to run the scripts right now?
 Sometime in the near future, there will be a user-friendly script to use the scripts released here.
-Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 I just need a bit more time to make them user-friendly.
+Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 These are just my personal made scripts, and I just need a bit more time to make them user-friendly for the public domain.
+Please bear with me, and my "nerdy" tendencies where the how-to is in my brain only.
 Until I find the time, this is how you can run the scripts:

 **ALL scripts NEED to be run as super-root.
 To be super-root use the command "su -" in the command line **